mother-of-all-self-hosting/ansible-role-nextcloud/docs/configuring-nextcloud.md

 nextcloud_environment_variables_smtp_authtype: LOGIN
 ```

+>[!NOTE]
-⚠️ **Note**: without setting an authentication method such as DKIM, SPF, and DMARC for your hostname, emails are most likely to be quarantined as spam at recipient's mail servers.
+> Without setting an authentication method such as DKIM, SPF, and DMARC for your hostname, emails are most likely to be quarantined as spam at recipient's mail servers.
 If you have set up a mail server with the [MASH project's exim-relay Ansible role](https://github.com/mother-of-all-self-hosting/ansible-role-exim-relay), you can enable DKIM signing with it.
 Refer [its documentation](https://github.com/mother-of-all-self-hosting/ansible-role-exim-relay/blob/main/docs/configuring-exim-relay.md#enable-dkim-support-optional) for details.

 ### Configure object storages as primary storage (optional)